Are Non-Profits Private or Public: What You Need to Know

 Public non-profit organizations are more common than private organizations, according to the IRS classifications.
 When someone thinks of a traditional non-profit, they are likely thinking of one that is classified as public.
 Common examples include hospitals, homeless shelters, and churches, although medical research institutions and universities can also be classified as public organizations.
 These examples are considered to be statutory public charities.

 If you need help understanding are non-profits private or public, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.